 What could be better than a locally-raised turkey for your holiday table?
 Eaton Farm has been raising Broad Breasted Bronze turkeys since 2009.
 Named for its bronze-colored sheen, this old standby breed was originally a hybrid of eastern wild turkeys and the domestic turkeys brought to the United States by European colonists.
 It became quite popular in the turkey industry prior to the 1960’s, but was replaced by the faster growing white turkey and became a rarity.
-After trialing several different breeds over the years, we’ve settle on Bronze turkeys for their good disposition, ability to thrive on pasture, and superior quality.
+After trialing several different breeds over the years, we’ve settled on Bronze turkeys for their good disposition, ability to thrive on pasture, and superior quality.
 For more information on how we raise our turkeys on fresh forage, sunshine, and non-GMO feed, checkout our Growing Practices.

 Anticipated size range is 12 to 22 lb per bird.
 Unlike conventional turkeys, our enterprise is small and our inventory is limited.
 The exact sizes cannot be determined until the time of pickup.
 Birds will be matched with size preferences as closely as possible.
 While we try to be as accommodating as we can, we are dealing with a natural process that is out of our control.
 Sizes differ from year to year.
 We appreciate your flexibility if your turkey ends up being a different size than you anticipated.
-We invite our you to embrace the wonderful variety that nature presents to us.
+We invite you to embrace the wonderful variety that nature presents to us.
 If you find yourself with a smaller bird than you were planning for, supplement your Thanksgiving dinner with more side dishes.
 If your bird is a little larger than you were expecting, enjoy leftovers!
 Worried about a large turkey not fitting in your oven?
 Rest assured that in all the years we have been raising turkeys (and eating the largest one ourselves each year!), we have never had one that did not fit in our standard size oven and roasting pan.
 We’ve also found that from year to year, we generally have a good range of weights, and everyone is able to get pretty close to their requested size.

 If you would like to order more than one bird, please indicate so in the comments.
 For Christmas turkeys, consider purchasing two now and freezing one for later, as turkeys will not be available in December this year.